bodrick/awesome/README.md

 *   [PREngineer/nZEDb-deploy](https://github.com/PREngineer/nZEDb-deploy) - A collection of scripts to automate and simplify the deployment of a nZEDb Usenet Indexer using the new format of their GitHub repository.
 *   [github/platform-samples](https://github.com/github/platform-samples) - A public place for all platform sample projects.
 *   [007revad/Synology\_enable\_M2\_volume](https://github.com/007revad/Synology_enable_M2_volume) - Enable creating volumes with non-Synology M.2 drives
-*   [awesome-jellyfin/awesome-jellyfin](https://github.com/awesome-jellyfin/awesome-jellyfin) - A collection of awesome Jellyfin Plugins, Themes.
-Guides and Companion Software (Not affiliated with Jellyfin)
+*   [awesome-jellyfin/awesome-jellyfin](https://github.com/awesome-jellyfin/awesome-jellyfin) - A Collection of Awesome Jellyfin Plugins, Themes, Guides and More!
 *   [codota/TabNine](https://github.com/codota/TabNine) - AI Code Completions
 *   [bevry/dorothy](https://github.com/bevry/dorothy) - 🧙🏻‍♀️ A dotfile ecosystem: cross-shell, cross-os, cross-arch.
 Make your commands and configurations portable, solve a problem once and for all users.
 Hundreds of builtin composable primitives for powerful and intuitive CLI and TUI scripting and automation.
 Portable between Bash, Zsh, Fish, Nu, Xonsh, Elvish, Dash, KornShell, macOS, Linux, Windows
 *   [desktop/dugite-native](https://github.com/desktop/dugite-native) - A toolchain for building a portable, cross-platform Git for applications